gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Client Use Case

-   When a SCTP Client initiates an Association with DTLS/SCTP Mandatory Options, it can receive an INIT-ACK also containing DTLS/SCTP Mandatory Options, in that case the Association will proceed as specified in the previous {{DTLS-init}} section.
-If the peer replies with an INIT-ACK not containing all DTLS/SCTP Mandatory Options, the Client SHOULD reply with ABORT.
+   When a client initiates an SCTP Association with DTLS protection, i.e. the SCTP INIT contianing DTSL/SCTP Mandatory Options, it can receive an INIT-ACK also containing DTLS/SCTP Mandatory Options, in that case the Association will proceed as specified in the previous
+   {{DTLS-init}} section.
+If the peer replies with an INIT-ACK not containing all DTLS/SCTP Mandatory Options, the client SHOULD reply with an SCTP ABORT.

 ## Server Use Case

-   If a SCTP Server supports DTLS/SCTP, when receiving an INIT chunk with all DTLS/SCTP Mandatory Options it must reply with INIT-ACK also containing the all DTLS/SCTP Mandatory Options, then it must follow the sequence for DTLS initialization {{DTLS-init}} and the related traffic case.
-If a SCTP Server supports DTLS, when receiving an INIT chunk with not all DTLS/SCTP Mandatory Options, it SHOULD reply with ABORT.
+   If a SCTP Server supports DTLS/SCTP, i.e. per this specification, when receiving an INIT chunk with all DTLS/SCTP Mandatory Options it will reply with an INIT-ACK also containing all the DTLS/SCTP Mandatory Options, following the sequence for DTLS initialization
+   {{DTLS-init}} and the related traffic case.
+If a SCTP Server that supports DTLS and configured to use it, receivs an INIT chunk without all DTLS/SCTP Mandatory Options, it SHOULD reply with an SCTP ABORT.

 ## RFC 6083 Fallback {#Fallback}